KeenenCharles/beyondar/README.md

 BeyondAR platform only supports Android (Google Glass included).
 We are currently working to support other platforms.

+<b>This fork refactors the project to work with Android Studio and Gradle.<b>

 <table  border="0" align="center">
 <tr>